bbauska/UofM-AdvStyling/readme.md

 ### Three equal columns

-Get three equal-width columns **starting at desktops and scaling to large desktops**.
+Get three equal-width columns <b>starting at desktops and scaling to large desktops</b>.
 On mobile devices, tablets and below, the columns will automatically stack.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->